az-digital/az_quickstart/ACCESSIBILITY-FRIDAY-FACILITATOR-SCRIPT.md

 Prompt:

 "If we had to define the first implementation wave today, which of these are truly ready once the decision items are settled?"

+Facilitator reminder:

+Keep the discussion anchored on immediate impact.
+The first wave should improve navigation, naming, announcements, and reachability in places users will notice right away.

 Likely decision to capture: